tue-mps-edu/asd-engd-project-2019-thermal-object-detection/testing/Recommendations.md

-- With the current image quality (due to the Thermal Grabber), and the Dutch weather, it is hard to distinguish Bicycles from the background, as these do not emit heat.
+- With the current image quality (due to the thermal grabber), and the Dutch weather, it is hard to distinguish bicycles from the background, as these do not emit heat.
 Because of this, cyclists are classified as persons.